Redis

 'database' => 0,

-'pool' => [ // Connection pool configuration
+'pool' => [ // Connection pool settings

-'max_connections' => 10, // Maximum number of connections in the pool
+'max_connections' => 10, // Maximum connections in the pool

-'min_connections' => 1, // Minimum number of connections in the pool
+'min_connections' => 1, // Minimum connections in the pool

-'wait_timeout' => 3, // Maximum wait time to obtain a connection from the pool
+'wait_timeout' => 3, // Max wait time when acquiring a connection (seconds)

-'heartbeat_interval' => 50, // Heartbeat detection interval, should not exceed 60 seconds
+'heartbeat_interval' => 50, // Heartbeat interval (do not exceed 60 seconds)

 ],